Join the Great Dane Care Newsletter!

 Now the question becomes, do you want to buy your pup from a breeder or adopt him or her from a shelter or rescue center?

-There are advantages and disadvantages to both, but I’ll try to untangle some of those factors here and make your decision a little easier.
+Both have advantages and disadvantages, but I’ll try to untangle some of those factors here and make your decision a little easier.

 Breeder Fees